exercism/v3/languages/csharp/exercises/concept/properties/.docs/introduction.md

-Properties have access modifiers (`public`, `private` etc.) in the same way as other class members but the set accessor may have an access level independent of the retrieve (get) accessor and vice versa or either accessor may be dispensed with completely.
+Properties have access modifiers (`public`, `private` etc.) in the same way as other class members but the set accessor may have an access level independent of the retrieve (get) accessor and vice versa.
+A property doesn't have to have both accessors, it can have just one (either get or set).

 The basic syntax to express properties can take two forms: